adelavais/libint/example/Readme.md

 - Generate a .pot file with the command:

         xgettext --keyword=_ --language=C --add-comments --sort-output -o po/example.pot ./source/app.d

+Note: xgettext does not know about the D language, but you can use C just fine.

 - Customize it and generate a .po file (the example is for Romanian):